Saily-Kadam/Python/README.md

 # Python
-This repository contains python codes.
+This repository contains python codes and also the assignments for Python course.